 Science is taught as a discrete subject.
 Pupils are encouraged to experiment for themselves, and to draw conclusions from their own observations.

 Modern Foreign Languages: French is taught to all pupils from Reception to Year 6 by specialist language teachers.
 The children take part in songs, games and activities to increase their knowledge of the language and of France itself.
 In Key stage 2 pupils progress to learn grammar and to write in French.

 Music: each class has a regular weekly music lesson with a specialist music teacher.
-We are members of the Love Music Trust and our older children benefit from an additional weekly samba lesson from a specialist tutor.
-Individual lessons are available for brass, woodwind, violin and recorder are also available from our peripateic specialists.
-The school has its own orchestra, which performs regularly for parents and the wider community.
+Individual lessons for woodwind, violin, piano, guitar and drums are also available from our peripatetic specialists.
+The school has its own instrumental group which performs regularly for parents and the wider community.

 Religious Education is provided by all state schools.
 The children explore different aspects of Christianity and other faiths through project and topic work.
-Our collective act of worship is mainly Christian although reference to other religions and beliefs is made where appropriate.
+Our collective act of worship is mainly Christian although other religions and beliefs iare also included.
 Social and moral behaviour is developed by example at all times, through class discussions, and is emphasised through appropriate stories, during assembly and other times in the day.
 There are strong links with the churches in the area and ministers from all denominations are invited into school.
 Parents may withdraw their children from RE lessons and collective worship if they wish.